ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

     The identifier used for the client certificate is the private IP assigned to it.
 This will later be used and referenced by the HSM.
     {: note}

-2. Transfer the certificate file to the HSM server using SCP:
+1. Transfer the certificate file to the HSM server using SCP:

-    ```
+    ```sh
     root@IBMADC690867-s6dr# scp /var/safenet/safenet/lunaclient/cert/client/	10.121.229.224.pem hsm_admin@10.121.229.201:

     The authenticity of host '10.121.229.201 (10.121.229.201)' can't be established.